buildbot/buildbot/master/docs/manual/installation/buildmaster.rst

 .. option:: --log-size

-    This is the size in bytes when to rotate the Twisted log files.
+    This is the size in bytes when exceeded to rotate the Twisted log files.
     The default is 10MiB.

 .. option:: --log-count